Rumour Has It! Omkar Kapoor Refuses To Shoot For Ekta’s Show; Makers Searching For Replacement!

 The Actor Wants To Be Successful On Small Screen

-He had also said that he wanted to become successful on small screen and ‘is looking forward to showcasing my talent and earning the love of the audience'.
+He had also said that he wanted to become successful on small screen and ‘is looking forward to showcasing his talent and earning the love of the audience'.
 But looks like the actor changed his decision on being part of the show.

 Omkar Refuses To Shoot For Dil Hi To Hai